tatowicz/tcanlib/ctp/README.md

 - **Multi-frame Transmission**: CTP can transmit data that spans multiple frames, including start frames, consecutive frames, and end frames.

-- **Error Handling**: The protocol provides mechanisms to handle errors like MESSAGE_TIMEOUT and OUT_OF_ORDER.
+- **Error Handling**: The protocol provides mechanisms to handle errors like OUT_OF_ORDER.
 - **CAN FD Support**

 ## Frame Types

 1. **START_FRAME**: Initiates a multi-frame transmission.
-Contains the length of data in this frame.
+Contains the length of data for the entire message up to `0xFFFF` bytes.
 2. **CONSECUTIVE_FRAME**: Part of a multi-frame sequence that follows a START_FRAME.
 Contains a sequence number to ensure data is transmitted in order.
 3. **END_FRAME**: Indicates the end of a multi-frame transmission.
 4. **ERROR_FRAME**: Used to transmit error codes.